 Note: According to the source, you can find T3 calculation as GD(GD(GD))), i.e. based on Generalized Dema.
 In such case, if you choose 0 as the weight in the Generalized Dema calculation, T3 equals to Ema of Ema of Ema.
 If you choose the number 1, T3 equals to Dema of Dema of Dema.

-If you are interested in a deeper study of this technical indicator and prefer ready to serve solutions, this section may be of interest to you.
-There you can find all the available indicators in Excel file for download.
+If you are interested in a deeper study of this indicator and prefer ready to serve solutions, the next website may be of interest to you.
+There you can find and download technical analysis indicators in Excel files.